hman124/bell-countdown/README.md

 # Bell Countdown 3.1.0

-Bell countdown is a react web app that "counts down" to the next bell in school.
+Bell countdown is a react web app that counts down to the next bell in school.

 [https://bell-countdown.netlify.app](https://bell-countdown.netlify.app)